jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 One optimization we can use is to not send the entire image information over the network, but instead represent tiles as vectors (paths & polygons) and let the client render the tiles dynamically.

 This will have substantial bandwidth savings.
+Also with vectorized images, the client can scale each element appropriately,providing a much smoother zooming experience and less jarring visual experience.

 ### Navigation service
 This service is responsible for finding the fastest routes: